 The Scottish government website provides general information and guidance about the coronavirus (COVID-19).
 This includes health and travel advice, including for overseas visitors to Scotland.

-The Scottish government has launched a helpline.
-This provides businesses across Scotland with advice and guidance on the coronavirus.
+The Scottish government launched a helpline, which provides businesses across Scotland with advice and guidance on the coronavirus.

 The helpline is open Monday to Friday, between 8.30am and 5.30pm.

 The business helpline number is 0300 303 0660.

 Revenue Scotland are the Scottish tax authority, with responsibility for the devolved taxes – Land and Buildings Transaction Tax and Scottish Landfill Tax.
 There is information on the changes to Revenue Scotland’s operations in response to the coronavirus on their website.